FFHG Division 2: Season

-Each team plays the other teams in their pool at home and away (18 games).
+Each team plays the other teams in their pool at home and away.
 At the end of this regular season the 8 highest-ranking teams in each pool enter a combined knock-out play-off series while the four lowest-ranking teams (two from each pool) enter a play-off series of their own.
 The winner of the former play-off series is promoted to FFHG Division 1 while the loser of the latter play-off series is demoted to FFHG Division 3.